A ramble on the occasion of the International Monument Day on April 18, when worldwide attention is paid to the monuments of the world.

 Natural monuments

 Then there are the monuments that nature has created.
 Some of them reach the status of a deity.
 For example, Mount Fuji in Japan.
 In fact, the city of Fujinomiya is home to the Mount Fuji World Heritage Centre.
 The city is located at the foot of Mount Fuji in Shizuoka Prefecture.
 Fujinomiya is the city closest to the Bright Mountain of Japan.
-Only in a short window of time in the summer months is it possible to climb the 3,776 meter high and sacred mountain of Japan. in all other months remains a visit to the museum.
+Only in a short window of time in the summer months is it possible to climb the 3,776 meter high and sacred mountain of Japan. in all other months a visit to the museum remains.

-The Sigiriya rock fortress in Sri Lanka is a UNESCO World Heritage Site.
+The rock fortress of Sigiriya in Sri Lanka is a UNESCO World Heritage Site.
 If you interpret the historical graffiti lying on the megaliths at the ascent correctly, it is probably one of the world’s oldest tourist attractions.
 After a steep and quite arduous climb, one is rewarded with a breathtaking view down from the rock fortress over the rice fields to a mountain range

 Everyone is a monument or the satirical ME